wadesalazar/open-vds/README.md

 The following tools are needed to build the documentation:
 - Doxygen
 - Sphinx
-- Breath
+- Breathe

-On Windows download the Doxygen binary from: http://doxygen.nl/download.html Then install Sphinx and Breath with pip:
+On Windows download the Doxygen binary from: http://doxygen.nl/download.html Then install Sphinx and Breathe with pip:
 C:\> pip install -U sphinx breathe

 Add the -DBUILD_DOCS=ON to the cmake argument list